5 Strategies for Successful Advertising on Facebook + Free Ad Template

 Facebook Insights is the built-in analytics reporting tool for Facebook ads that link to your page.
 You should familiarize yourself with its information on how potential clients are interacting with your ads.
 If you’re linking to an outside sales page, you’ll need to set up your own tracking with a tool like Google Analytics.
 I find that the key to successful advertising is to stick with it, track your results, and tweak accordingly!

 Social media marketing and paid advertisements on platforms like Facebook make up an important component of a small business marketing strategy.
 I hope these strategies make your Facebook ad campaigns more successful!
 Ready to get started writing your first Facebook ads?
-Click the button below to get your free Facebook Ad Writing Template:
+While you are here, grab my free Workbook: How to Write Your Own Facebook Ads.

 Remember that if you’re pressed for time or your current ads just aren’t working out, you can always hire a virtual assistant with experience creating Facebook ads!
 If you schedule a free consultation with me, we can come up with a great advertising strategy tailored to your business’ needs.